ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 ::page{title="Implementing the Image Processing Graph"}

+_Note: If needed, you can use the **part1** folder to continue from this point.
+Ideally, proceed without it unless something went wrong._

 Our first task is to implement an image processing feature that will analyze images of the cafe to determine occupancy.
 This information will be used to dynamically adjust coffee prices.

 Open the `src/graph.ts` file: